Changxindian Subdistrict

 Changxindian Subdistrict (Chángxīndiàn Jiēdào (长辛店街道)) is a subdistrict located on the west of Fengtai District, Beijing, China.
 It borders Lugouqiao Subdistrict to the northeast, Changyang Town to the southeast, and is enclosed by Changxindian Town around it.
-The subdistrict has a 2020 census populatoion of 85646.
+The subdistrict has a 2020 census population of 85646.

 Changxindian (长辛店 (Long Pungent Shop)), the current name of the subdistrict, comes from two villages that existed in the region during Ming dynasty: Changdian and Xindian.
 They were merged into Changxindian during the later Qing dynasty.

 History

 Administrative Division

-As of 2021, Changxindian Subdistrict is divided into 19 subdivisions, with 17 communities and 2 villages:
+As of 2023, Changxindian Subdistrict is divided into 20 subdivisions, with 18 communities and 2 villages: